Withdrawing and unpublishing content, and labelling content from previous governments

 - you need to add a response to a consultation

-Unpublishing content (removing it completely) isn’t transparent and can damage our reputation.
+Unpublishing content (deleting it) isn’t transparent and can damage our reputation.

 Only unpublish content if it: